This post may contain affiliate links. Please see my disclosure policy for details.

 You almost feel like you’ve been transported back in time as the buildings look unscathed from when they were first built.

 One of the most interesting buildings on the main high street was the Eliseyev Emporium.
-It has a green art-deco shop front and vintage puppet display in the shop window to intrigue you.
+It has a green art-deco shop front and a vintage puppet display in the shop window to intrigue you.

 I will guarantee your curiosity will have to be sated and you will just have to venture inside.
 What’s more, you certainly won’t regret it when you do!